l2fprod/vpc-custom-image/README.md

    yes yes | ./doit.sh apply
    ```
 1. From there you can `ssh` to the sample virtual server
+   1. `ssh root@$(cd 040-create-instance && terraform output -raw ip)`
-   1. Check the content of `/etc/logdna.env`, it should have the Log Analysis host and access key.
+   1. Check the content of `/etc/logdna.env`, it should have the Log Analysis host and ingestion key.
    1. Check your Log Analysis dashboard for logs coming from the virtual server.
 1. To remove all resources, including the custom image:
    ```